 We have collaborated with researchers at Cornell University to test the use of the Discovery Tool by older adults living in rural communities in upstate New York.

 The aim of this study was to explore the feasibility and utility of utilizing the Stanford Healthy Neighborhoods Discovery Tool in Mexico (Cuernavaca) to assess features of residents neighborhood built environment that promote or hinder physical activity.

 We are collaborating with representatives from ESHEL, a non-governmental organization focusing on programs and services for older adults and with researchers at Haifa University.
 They are working with a population of older adults to test the use of the Discovery Tool in three cities in Israel.

 The MILES Study

-The objective of The MILES Study is to compare different "Smartphone"
+The objective of The MILES Study was to compare different "Smartphone"

 applications in promoting health and wellness.
-Participants are randomly assigned to one of four "Smartphone" programs promoting more physical activity, less sitting or healthier eating.
-This program is designed for sedentary adults aged 45 and older to find ways in becoming healthier.
+Participants were randomly assigned to one of four "Smartphone" programs promoting more physical activity, less sitting or healthier eating.
+This program was designed for sedentary adults aged 45 and older to find ways in becoming healthier.
 The MILES Study is now closed to recruitment.

 The Mi Salud Study